zalando-stups/documentation/user-guide/deployment.rst

         export LC_ALL=en_US.utf-8
         export LANG=en_US.utf-8

-Senza and Mai (required for AWS credentials) can be installed from PyPI using PIP:
+All required STUPS command line tools can be conveniently installed from PyPI using PIP:

 .. code-block:: bash

-    $ sudo pip3 install --upgrade stups-mai stups-senza
+    $ sudo pip3 install --upgrade stups

+You will need the following information at hand:

+* Pier One Docker registry URL (we will use https://pierone.stups.example.org here)
+* SAML identity provider URL (for federated AWS login with :ref:`Mai`)

+  * your SAML username and password

+* OAuth Token service URL (to acquire OAuth tokens, e.g. for Pier One)

+  * your OAuth realm's username and password

 Prepare the deployment artifact